iPhone Touchscreen Basics

 - To scroll rapidly, flick your finger on the screen in the direction you wish to move.

-Switch Between Apps – Multitasking
+Switch Between Apps with the App Switcher

-- Close an app by swiping up from the app switcher display.
+As you swipe left or right in the App Switcher, close an app by swiping up from the app switcher display.

 Smart Tip: Kill an App